City Budget 2022

 The road congestion at the queensbrough bridge is getting worse every year .when is a replacement bridge in the works?

-Fozzy asked over 2 years ago
+Fozzy asked about 3 years ago

 Hello and thanks for your question.
 The Queensborough Bridge is owned and operated by the Ministry of Transportation and Infrastructure (Province of BC).
 Any plans for replacement of the bridge fall under provincial jurisdiction and are not part of the City’s budget.